EuanPyle/relion4_tomo_robot/README.md

 ## Installation
 #### Requirements
-Dynamo 1.1.478 or later, activated in MATLAB
+Dynamo (1.1.478 or later) activated in MATLAB

 IMOD (tested on 4.10.35)

 #### Clone repository